jrheard/blog/_drafts/book-report-architecture-patterns-python.md

 ## Side Notes
 * It was a relatively fast read - nice clear prose, nice short chapters.
-* I didn't walk away from the book knowing much more about DDD than I did before, but that's OK[^1].
+* I didn't walk away from the book having become a total expert in DDD, but that's OK[^1].
 * The authors were careful to not wholeheartedly recommend microservices, which I appreciated.
 * Each chapter had a short pros/cons table at the end with some really frank discussion of whether or not the technique discussed in that chapter could be worth applying in your own work.
 Many of the "cons" sections looked something like this, and I appreciated their candor:
   * "We’ve been at pains to point out that each pattern comes at a cost.
 Each layer of indirection has a price in terms of complexity and duplication in our code and will be confusing to programmers who’ve never seen these patterns before."